harvester/docs/docs/networking/harvester-network.md

     - You will need to select the `Install guest agent` option in the **Advanced Options** tab to get the VLAN network IP address from the Harvester UI.

-- Users can choose to add one or multiple network interface cards.
-Additional network interface card can be enabled by default via setting the cloud-init network data. e.g.,
+- You can choose to add one or multiple network interface cards.
+The additional network interface cards can be enabled by default via the cloud-init network data setting. e.g.,
 ```YAML
 version: 1
 config: